-I will get massive headaches and think that allergies or migraines are the cause.
+I will get massive headaches and think that allergies or migraines cause.

 Usually, my wife will graciously ask me when was the last time I had an eye exam.
-I will eventually go to the optometrist and confirm she is right.
-But I am so reluctant to consider that my vision has changed without her prodding.
+Then, of course, I will eventually go to the optometrist and confirm she is right.
+But I am reluctant to consider that my vision has changed without her prodding.

 Sometimes our impaired vision is a matter of choice.

 Are we content to remain blind, even if a cure is available?

 For years I considered Lasik surgery.
 The idea of improving my eyesight was tempting.
 But at the time, it was relatively new, with unproven long-term results, and my health insurance would not cover the procedure.

 Now the years have passed, and the risk-reward is not enough for me to proceed.
 I admit that I am squeamish about someone placing a laser in my eye.

 There are times we are reluctant to take steps to improve our vision.

 Maybe we have become comfortable with our limitations.
 Change is too complicated, and others are meeting my needs.